 - Proxies are not permitted in any election.

-- OBA staff may distribute ballots and/or conduct the elections electronically or by a combination of electronic, mailed, or hand delivered ballots if satisfied there are adequate systems to ensure that, in the case of distribution, only eligible voters receive ballots and that, in the case of the conduct of the election, only eligible voters may vote – and only once for each elected position.
+- OBA staff will distribute ballots and/or conduct the elections electronically using adequate systems to ensure thatonly eligible voters receive ballots and that, in the case of the conduct of the election, only eligible voters may vote – and only once for each elected position.

-- The Chair shall Notify the Section Members of the outcome of the election on or before June 15th.
+- OBA staff shall Notify the Section Members of the outcome of the election on or before the Tuesday immediately following the date set out in section 9(j)(iv).

 - If a date (a "Set Date") referred to in this section falls on a Saturday, Sunday, or statutory holiday, then the effective Set Date shall instead be the first business day following at the time specified on the original Set Date.